 The exhibition is housed at Burntisland Heritage Centre, 4 Kirkgate, Burntisland (just round the corner from the main door of the Burgh Chambers in the High Street).
 Also available for viewing and browsing are videos and large collections of other types of historical material relating to the town's fascinating history.
 Admission is free.

 The Trust's free guided historical walk round the inner heritage trail will take place every Wednesday in July and every Wednesday in August at 2.00pm.
 The meeting place is the Heritage Centre at 4 Kirkgate.
-The walk takes about two hours and includes visits to the Parish Church, the Burgh Chambers, and (on most walks) Rossend Castle.
+The walk takes about two hours and includes visits to the Parish Church, the Burgh Chambers, and (by special arrangement) Rossend Castle.

 In addition the Heritage Trust offers free guided walks of the town's outer heritage trail every last Friday of the month from May to September - except for June, when the walk will take place on Friday 22 June.
 The meeting place is the Heritage Centre at 4 Kirkgate for an 11.00am start.
 From July to September, the walk will take place on the last Friday of the month, meeting at the Heritage Centre at 1.15pm for a 1.30pm start.
 The walk takes about three hours and includes a climb to the summit of the Binn.
 Walkers should be reasonably fit, and wear stout footwear and clothes suitable for the weather conditions.
 Participants are advised to bring along a snack and a drink.

 All guided walks are undertaken at walker's own risk.